 There is a lot of student housing available within walking distance from the campus or downtown which is about a 10 minute bus ride (Western students get bus passes automatically).
 Ivey HBA Transfer Applicant Facebook groups can help you find roommates.
 The following links are also helpful:

 Western News: http://communications.uwo.ca/com/classifieds_menu/

 Ivey has a great orientation week including Transfer Day where transfer students get to network, learn how to use cases, get a campus tour and find out where to get their student card.
 HBAs are in a section of 75-76 students for their entire first year at Ivey.
 This allows students to get to know each other quickly and form lifelong friendships.
 There is a family feel to the section and students are readily willing to help each other.

-I am currently a second year student at a university in a co-op program.
-I am interested in applying to Ivey, however during the winter term I have a mandatory co-op term which means I won't be able to get my marks to you until the end of the summer term.
+I am currently a second year university student in a co-op program.
+I am interested in applying to Ivey, however, during the winter term I have a mandatory co-op term which means I won't be able to get my marks to you until the end of the summer term.
 How do I apply in this case?
-Are exceptions made for those students or does that mean they have to wait a year?

 Unfortunately, we cannot accept exchange students into the 3rd year--which is the first year of the Ivey HBA program.
 Ivey has a bilateral exchange program where exchanges take place between Ivey and other business schools where we have an established exchange agreement.
 Ivey does not participate in university-wide exchange agreements.